sea anemones text index | photo index

 Family Aliciidae

 Where seen?
-This strange anemone is sometimes seen on our Southern shores among seagrasses near living reefs.
+This strange anemone is sometimes seen on some of our shores, among seagrasses, rubble and reefs.
+Usually only one is seen.

 Alicia anemones on Singapore shores